billspat/ewxpwsdb/doc/dev.md

     in the `/doc` folder are several notebooks (`.ipynb` files) that can be opened with VS Code that demonstrate and walk through some code to work with this package, step by step.
 Please see if those will work.

+1. Installing package from git

+    There is a public mirror of this repo on github which is mostly up-to-date.
+If you need to `pip install` this package for use in another system (not for testing or dev work), use

+    `pip install ewxpwsdb@git+https://github.com/billspat/ewxpwsdb`